drwatson1/Otel-sandbox/README.md

 http_server_duration_ms_bucket{http_target="Job/RunVeryLongJob"}
 ```

 to see buckets only for the specified endpoint.
 You can use any attribute or much more tricky expressions with operators and functions.
 Some of them we will use later.

 Try `http_server_duration_ms_sum` or `http_server_duration_ms_count` to see what happens.

-Note that these metrics are not a single value but a time-series, ever increasing over time.
+Note that these metrics are not a single value but a timeseries, ever increasing over time.
 We can see that on a graph.
 Click on `Graph` tab and type:

 ```plaintext
 http_server_duration_ms_sum{http_target=~"Job.*"}